nullNEU/nullify/content/events/privacy-initiative.md

 ---
-title: "Privacy Initiative by Naomi Brockwell"
+title: "Guardians of Privacy by Naomi Brockwell"
 date: 2024-09-29T14:14:30-04:00
 draft: false
 summary: Naomi Brockwell, tech journalist and privacy advocate, will present on the importance of privacy and lead a discussion on how we can effectively push privacy forward and get more people to care.
 We’ll brainstorm impactful ideas and share resources to support each other’s efforts.